 - CPO (cost per order)

 CPO (cost per order) can be translated as «cost per order» and indicates how much the advertiser has paid for selling one unit of the product.
-In marketing, this indicator of efficiency is calculated by the formula:
+In marketing, this metric is calculated by the formula:

 CPO = Marketing costs / The number of orders